Macron has answers, but not for France

 In the presidential run-off election last Spring, issues of culture, identity, and Muslim immigration were raised by an extremist candidate, Marine Le Pen.
 Macron was able to shrug them off.

 However, unless Macron speaks up and, more importantly, acts, there will be considerable space between him and Le Pen.
-That space can be occupied by, say, Laurent Wauquiez, the new leader of the center right party or by Manuel Walls, a former Socialist (as is Macron) who, as Prime Minister, took a strong stance against against Islamic incursions on French secularism (e.g., by banning the “burkini”, a measure I oppose).
+That space can be occupied by, say, Laurent Wauquiez, the new leader of the center right party, or by Manuel Walls, a former Socialist (as is Macron) who, as Prime Minister, took a strong stance against against Islamic incursions on French secularism (e.g., by banning the “burkini”, a measure I oppose).

 According to the Post’s McAuley, some commentators view Macron’s avoidance of “social issues” as “a testament to his political intelligence, a means of avoiding a discussion that might otherwise unnecessarily divide the electorate.”
 But if the electorate is already highly divided, it seems to me that Macron cannot avoid the social issues.
 And certainly not by hosting climate summits and lecturing President Trump about Israel.